-Tooth Whitening Questions: Does Tooth Whitening Damage the Enamel?
+Does Tooth Whitening Damage the Enamel?

-A lot of patients come in and ask, is tooth whitening bad for the enamel?
-Just like most things in life, overdoing of most things can cause issues.
+A lot of patients come in and ask if tooth whitening is bad for the enamel?
+Just like most things in life, overdoing anything can cause issues.
 If somebody was to bleach too often, it can weaken the enamel.
-The effective agent in teeth whitening is usually peroxide.
+The effective agent in tooth whitening is usually peroxide.

-Tooth Whitening Questions: Does Whitening Toothpaste Work?
+Does Over The Counter Tooth Whitening Toothpaste Work?

-Whitening toothpastes usually have peroxide in them.
+Over the counter whitening toothpastes usually have peroxide in them.
 They also have some abrasive agents.
 Basically, they just help to remove the surface stains and they really don’t get out the intrinsic, or internal, stains into the teeth.
 Whereas, professional bleaching, and sometimes some take-home bleaching procedures, will help to whiten the teeth better than a whitening toothpaste.

 With a professional tooth whitening solution, you can expect faster results that last much longer.
 This is because you are not just removing the surface stains, you are getting deeper into the teeth and effectively whitening them for longer lasting results.